vassago16/VeinBreaker/Player Guide/section_4_character_creation.md

 ### **Resolve Example**

-Turn 1: You start with 5 RP → Spend 4 → End turn with 1 RP.
+Turn 1: You start with 5 RP, spend 4, end turn with 1 RP.
-Turn 2: Regen 3 → Start with 4 RP.
+Turn 2: Regenerate 2 RP, start with 3 RP.
-Turn 3: Regen 3 → Start with 5 RP (cap).
+Turn 3: Regenerate 2 RP, start with 5 RP (cap).

 ```
 [DUNGEON NOTE]
-“Resolve is not a gift.
+"Resolve is not a gift.
 It is a pulse.
 Let it build.
-Let it break.”
+Let it break."

-”
 ```

----

 ## **4.3 Step 3 — Choose Your Path Orientation**